Confiscating mobile phones / Police / Police in schools

 Can a police officer or a teacher take a pupil’s phone?

-Can a teacher really confiscate a pupil’s phone?
+Can a teacher confiscate a pupil’s phone?
 How long can they confiscate it for?
-Are the police allowed to?
-Learn more here.
+Are the police allowed to confiscate a pupil’s phone?

 Teachers and members of staff have significant powers to search pupils.
-These powers might be extended to Safer School Police Officers (SSPOs) depending on their Partnership agreement.
-You can find more information about those powers here.
+These powers might be extended to Safer School Police Officers (‘SSPOs’) depending on their Partnership agreement.
+You can find more information about the powers that teachers and members of school staff have on our ‘Can I be searched in school?’ page.

 These powers can include confiscating and examining mobile phones.